Biden has released his $6 trillion budget. Here's what's in it. - KION546

 - Increases funding for the Indian Health Service by $2.2 billion and provides $900 million to fund tribal efforts to expand affordable housing, improve housing conditions and infrastructure, and increase economic opportunities for low-income families

-- The budget also includes an increase of more than $450 million to facilitate climate mitigation, resilience, adaptation, and environmental justice projects in Indian Country
+- An increase of more than $450 million to facilitate climate mitigation, resilience, adaptation, and environmental justice projects in Indian Country

+- An additional $2 billion for the Department of Health and Human Services to care for unaccompanied migrant children following a record number of minors at the US-Mexico border this year.
+In its fiscal year 2022 budget request, the Administration for Children and Families — an office within HHS tasked with caring for migrant children — requested $3.3 billion for the unaccompanied children program, up $2 billion from fiscal year 2021, citing fluctuations of the number of children in care.
+As of May 26, there were 17,847 children in HHS care, according to government data

+- A proposal to establish a “Separated Families Services Fund” to provide mental health and other services to families separated at the US southern border under the Trump administration.
+The administration is requesting $30 million for that effort

 Notable omissions